open-education-hub/binary-security/sessions/return-oriented-programming/README.md

 RET + 0x0c:   0xCD (param2 of f1)  but this should also be 0xEF (param1 of f2)
 RET + 0x10:   0x42 (param2 of f2)
 ```

+Note that now, for the sake of clarity, we're moving back to `x32`, so that
+parameters are again passed on the stack.

 The problem is that those parameters of `f1` are getting in the way of calling
 `f2`.
 We need to find a `pop pop ret` gadget.
 The actual registers are not